Gardener's Almanac Monthly Gardening Checklist

 - Deadhead (cut off) spent blossoms of perennial and annual flowers.

-- Deep water established trees and shrubs about once per month during the heat of summer.
+- Deep water established trees and shrubs about once per month when it is hot.

-- Turfgrass only needs 1 ½-2 inches of irrigation per week.
+- Remember that turfgrass only needs 1 ½ to 2 inches of irrigation per week.
 See irrigation needs in your area.

 Pests and Problems:

-- If tomatoes are not producing, one common reason could be due to hot weather (95°F and above) which causes flower abortion.
+- Be aware that if tomatoes are not producing, one common reason is hot weather (95°F and above), which causes flower abortion.

-- Blossom end rot (black sunken areas on the end of tomatoes) is common and is caused by uneven watering.
+- Watch for blossom end rot (black sunken areas on the end of tomatoes), which is common and is caused by uneven watering.

 - Check under leaves of pumpkins, melons, and squash plants for squash bugs.

-- Treat for Corn ear worm when the corn’s silk is approximately ½ long.
+- Treat for corn ear worm when the corn’s silk is approximately ½-inch long.

-- Spider mites prefer dry, hot weather and affect many plants.
-Treat for Spider mites by using “softer” solutions such as spraying them with a hard stream of water or by using an insecticidal soap.
+- Treat for spider mites by using “softer” solutions such as spraying them with a hard stream of water or by using an insecticidal soap.
+They prefer dry, hot weather and affect varying plants.

-- Spider mites can be identified by shaking leaves over a white piece of paper.
-If the small specs move…mites.
+- Identify spider mites by shaking leaves over a white piece of paper.
+If the small specs move, you have mites.

-- Historically, control of the Greater Peach Tree borer in peaches, nectarines and apricots occurs the first of July.
-However, for specific timing see our Utah Pests Advisories.
+- Control of the greater peach tree borer in peaches, nectarines, and apricots generally occurs in July.
+However, for specific timing, see our Utah Pests Advisories.

 - Submit a sample to the Utah Plant Pest Diagnostic Lab (UPPDL).